A Conversation With Freddie Gruber

-He hopped, he bopped, he danced.
+He hopped, he bopped, he danced, and he taught.
 Most of all he stayed outside the mainstream.

-I first met Freddie Gruber 20 years ago, but I didn’t get to really know him until about 2003.
-I dropped in on Freddie one time on a trip to Los Angeles to visit advertisers – after that I would drop in two or three times a year and spend the evening with him.
+I first met Freddie Gruber 20 years ago, but I didn’t get to really know him until about 2004.
+That was when I dropped in on Freddie during a visit to Los Angeles to see some advertisers.
+After that I would try to come by once or twice a year and spend the evening with him, usually just talking about long-ago people and events he experienced as a young drummer in New York during the height of the jazz age in the late '40s and early '50s.
 They were some of the best evenings I've ever spent.

 Freddie was one of the most complex people I've ever met.
 He was extremely proud of what he’d accomplished.
-After all, he had counseled several generations of great drummers such as Dave Weckl and Neil Peart.
-Walk around his house and you'd see little mementos, like signed thank you notes from Mitch Mitchell or pics of Freddie with pals like Ray Mosca, Terry Gibbs, Buddy Rich, and Roy Haynes.
+After all, he had counseled several generations of great drummers such as Mitch Mitchell, John Guerin, Neil Peart, and Dave Weckl.
+Walk around his house and you'd see little mementos, like signed thank-you notes from Mitch Mitchell or pics of Freddie with pals like Ray Mosca, Terry Gibbs, Buddy Rich, and Roy Haynes.
 But it wasn’t because Freddie got an ego boost from being known as a great drum teacher to the stars or Buddy Rich’s great friend in life.

-What the accolades meant to Freddie was not that he was important, but that he had passed on something valuable from where he came; the knowledge of the naturally unflappable coolness and groove that lies at the heart of jazz.
-Where other teachers taught grip, meter, and technique, Freddy taught drummers to breathe, to relax, to tap dance across the set.
-He tried to take aggressive, forceful, somewhat mechanical drummers like the young Weckl or Peart and turn them into more flexible, spontaneous, and natural versions of themselves.
+What the accolades meant to Freddie was not that he was important, but that he had passed on something valuable from where he came: the knowledge of the naturally unflappable coolness and groove that lies at the heart of great jazz.
+Where other teachers taught grip, meter, and technique, Freddie taught drummers to breathe, to relax, to tap dance across the set.
+He tried to take aggressive, forceful, ergonomically challenged drummers like the young Weckl or Peart and turn them into more flexible, spontaneous, and natural versions of themselves.
 He helped drummers channel their inner Roy Haynes, finding a power spot of perfect spontaneous facility and groove.

 (Left) Freddie Gruber with Buddy Rich and Papa Jo Jones

 DRUMmagazine.com: The students who have worked with you go all around the world singing your praises.
-Whether it’s David Weckl or Clayton Cameron or whoever.
+Whether it’s David Weckl , Peter Erskine, Clayton Cameron or whoever.
 So people know of you, but they don’t know what you do.
-What’s a lesson like with Freddy Gruber?
+What’s a lesson like with Freddie Gruber?
 What is it that drummers like David Weckl and Neil Peart and Ian Wallace and so many others come to you to learn?

 Gruber: Well I surely ain’t going to go on for page after page … RLRR LRLL.
 The thing with a drummer is first, “Don't make him something he’s not.
 Make him a better him.”
 You know?
 Give him the rifle and let him pick the target.